 Google Sheets is probably the best tool to go for if you want to store numerical and statistical data.
 When it comes to statistics, many calculations are involved that require complex formulas.
 Add the fact that when you apply a formula to one entry, you also need to use the same for all entries in a sheet.
 That’s when the Google Sheets fill down method comes into play.

 Users can easily apply one formula to all the entries in a spreadsheet using this method.
 Thanks to the convenience it offers, users can complete their calculations at a faster speed.
-This method also guarantees accuracy, so you need not worry about rechecking your data for any errors.
+This method also guarantees the accuracy, so you need not worry about rechecking your data for any errors.
+But at times, users might want to know how to hide columns in Google Sheets so that they can read the data properly.

 Top 8 Google Sheets Fill Down Methods To Save Time